k1r1k1/steemitpolls/README.md

 <p align="center"><a href="https://steemitpolls.com/" target="_blank" width="640"><img width="630" src="https://steemitpolls.com/graphics/steemitpolls-color.svg"></a>
 </p>

-### This microservice for conducting polls on the blockchain Steem.
-This platform is a thin client, that works without a backend (only frontend and blockchain) directly on the GitHub Pages through CloudFlare.
+### This microservice is created for conducting polls using a blockchain Steem.
+A platform is a thin client, that works without backend (only frontend and blockchain) directly on the GitHub Pages through CloudFlare.
 ### Built With
 * [Steem.js](https://github.com/steemit/steem-js) - the JavaScript API for Steem blockchain;
 * [Bootstrap](https://github.com/twbs/bootstrap) - the most popular HTML, CSS, and JavaScript framework for developing responsive, mobile first projects on the web;